. Art of Consensus Guide

 documents, and for maintaining an issue list.)

-- Proposed invited experts with assistance of Staff Contact (W3C
+- Proposes invited experts with assistance of Staff Contact (W3C

 staff must be involved in decisions regarding inclusion/exclusion